 But the movement of a virus from an animal to a human is important.
 Pathogens jumping to another species is actually an extremely rare event.
 HIV, for example, was a rare event in the 1950s that led to a disease that spread throughout the human population.
 Measles, too, is a common disease among humans but was believed to have spilt over from cattle to humans in the 15th century.

 But this is what evolution is all about.
-This, sort of, crisscrossing is happening all the time but the chance of you or I getting a zoonosis directly from an animal is actually extremely rare.
+This crisscrossing is happening all of the time but the chance of you or I getting a zoonosis directly from an animal is actually extremely rare.
 In fact, the most likely zoonosis that humans might get would be from a domestic animal.
 Dogs, for example, can give us rabies and there are around 50,000 cases of rabies a year around the world.

 We should remember that wildlife is not a threat to us.
 We are a threat to it, and to ourselves, because we create the conditions for spill-overs of diseases to happen.
 How do we do this?
 By invading their environment and, in that process, there is a risk that the pathogens that they carry see an opportunity to jump into us as a new host.
 So the only person at fault here is us.